Company Logo - Home Link

 This museum has a collection of several items covering the history of architecture, textiles, industrial arts, paintings, sculptures, prints, photographs, and more.

-The Chicago History Museum also provides free museum days to state residents on MLK Jr. Day, Presidents’ Day, March 4th, and July 4th.
+The Chicago History Museum provides free museum days to Illinois residents on MLK Jr. Day, Presidents’ Day, March 4th, and July 4th.

 Hours

-Learn more about free museum days and discounts at the Chicago History Museum.
+Learn more about free museum days and reduced-price-admittance to the Chicago History Museum.

 This is one of the most historic houses in the city of Chicago, and they offer free tours of the landmark three times a week!